|Price||$3.99/mo; 500 GB|

 Until you open NordLocker with your master password, the files and folders within the lockers remain safely encrypted.
 Even someone with physical access to your computer will be unable to decrypt them unless they somehow also get their hands on your master password.

 While NordLocker gives you some default folders to start out, you’ll want to create your own before too long.
 Doing so is simple.
-Open NordLocker with your master password, then hover the cursor to the right of NordLocker Cloud (BETA) and a circle with a cross will appear (see below).
+Open NordLocker with your master password, then hover the cursor to the right of NordLocker Cloud and a circle with a cross will appear (see below).

 Encrypting files with NordLocker